 A LiDAR experiment was carried out at a wind farm in North Texas made of 39 2.3-MW wind turbines with rotor diameter, D, of 108 m, and a hub height of 80 m.
-The topography map of the site was downloaded from the U.S. Geological Survey (usgs.gov , url) (Fig. 1(a)), while the meteorological data indicated a prevailing southerly wind direction (Fig. 1(b)).
-Meteorological power output, rotor rotational velocity, and yaw angle.
+The topography map of the site was downloaded from the U.S. Geological Survey (usgs.gov power output, rotor rotational velocity, and yaw angle.
 For more details on this dataset and used quality control process see El-Asha et al. (2017) and Zhan, et al. (2019).

-90 data were provided as 10-minute averages and standard deviation of wind speed, wind direction, temperature, humidity, and barometric pressure.
+90 , url) (Fig. 1(a)), while and the meteorological data indicated a prevailing southerly wind direction (Fig. 1(b)).
+Meteorological data were provided as 10-minute averages and standard deviation of wind speed, wind direction, temperature, humidity, and barometric pressure.
 SCADA data were provided for each turbine as 10-minute averages and standard deviation of wind speed,

 Figure 1.
-Characterization of the test site: a) layout of the wind farm, where the size of the blue markers represents down-scaled rotor diameter; b) wind rose of the hub-height wind measured by the met-tower and reported as a ratio of the turbine rated wind speed.
+Characterization of the test site: a) layout of the wind farm, where the size of the blue markers represents down-scaled rotor diameter; b) wind rose of the hub-height wind measured by the met-tower for the entire duration of the experiment and reported as a ratio of the turbine rated wind speed.

-The scanning pulsed Doppler wind LiDAR deployed for this experiment is a Windcube 200S manufactured by Leosphere, 95 which emits a laser beam into the atmosphere and measures the radial wind speed, i.e. the velocity component parallel to the laser beam, from the Doppler frequency shift on the back-scattered LiDAR signal.
+- 95 The scanning pulsed Doppler wind LiDAR deployed for this experiment is a Windcube 200S manufactured by Leosphere, which emits a laser beam into the atmosphere and measures the radial wind speed, i.e. the velocity component parallel to the laser beam, from the Doppler frequency shift on of the back-scattered LiDAR signal.
 The LiDAR system operates in a spherical coordinate system and measures the radial velocity defined as the summation of three velocity components projected onto the laser beam direction.
-It features a typical scanning range of about 4 km with a range gate of 50 m, an accumulation time of 500 ms, and an accuracy of 0.5 m/s in wind speed measurements.
-More details on the LiDAR system and the field campaign are available in Zhan, et al. (2019).
+It features a typical scanning range of about 4 km with a range gate of 50 m, an accumulation time of 500 ms, and an accumulation time of 500 ms, and an accumulation time of 500 ms. - 100 ms, and an accuracy of 0.5 m/s in wind speed measurements.